 Favourite book as a child: Burglar Bill by Janet & Allan Ahlberg

 Emma grew up under the hills in sunny Nelson, New Zealand.

 She came to Gecko Press after completing the Whitireia Publishing course in 2020.
-She has always loved books and languages, so Gecko Press felt like a perfect fit.
+She has always loved books and languages, so Gecko Press felt like an ideal fit.

 “I remember as a child loving escaping into books.
-I would go to the library and leave with stacks 20 books high, and then still be so desperate for reading material that I would read the back of cereal packets in great detail, and encyclopedias cover to cover.
-I love the sense of wonder that children’s books can capture and create.”
+I would go to the library and leave with stacks 20 books high, and then read whatever was lying around the house, like encyclopedias cover to cover.
+I read lots of series – Molly Moon, Harry Potter, Percy Jackson, Clarice Bean, His Dark Materials – and I love the sense of wonder that children’s books can capture and create.”